-Cardioversion is a treatment that uses electrical energy to put your heart back into a normal rhythm.
-Using an external defibrillator, electrical energy (a shock) gets the heart back into sinus (normal) rhythm.
-We attach electrodes (sticky pads) to your chest to deliver the electric shock.
+A cardioversion is a treatment which delivers an electrical energy (shock) to the heart using an external defibrillator to get the heart back into sinus rhythm.
+This is done by attaching electrodes (sticky pads) to the chest to deliver the electric shock.

-Cardioversion is very quick and can be very effective for many patients.
-For some patients, it helps them maintain sinus rhythm for several years, but this is not the same for everyone.
-It depends on how long you have been in atrial fibrillation (AF) for, and other factors such as how large your left atrium is.
+Cardioversion is very quick and can be very effective in many patients.
+In some patients, sinus rhythm can be maintained for several years and in others it can be much shorter.
+The length of time your sinus rhythm is maintained will depend on how long you have been in atrial fibrillation (AF) and other factors, such as how large your left atrium is.

 Cardioversion and anticoagulants

-Once you have your referral for cardioversion, you need to make sure that you have been taking your anticoagulant (such as warfarin or a NOAC).
-You need to be have been taking these for at least three weeks before the procedure.
+Once you have your referral for cardioversion, you need to make sure that you have been taking your anticoagulant (such as warfarin or a direct oral anticoagulant) for at least 3-4 weeks before the procedure.

-If you are taking warfarin, you need to have weekly INR levels between two and three.
-You will need to have these levels for at least three consecutive weeks leading up to your planned cardioversion.
+If you are taking warfarin, you will need to have weekly INR levels between two and three for at least four consecutive weeks leading up to the planned cardioversion.
 If the levels fall below two before your cardioversion, we will need to delay your procedure.
 This is because your risk of stroke increases.

-If you are taking a NOAC (dabigatran, rivaroxaban or apixaban) you will need to take this as instructed for at least three weeks before your appointment.
-You must not miss any of the doses of your anticoagulant because this would increase your risk of stroke.
-If this happens, we would need to delay your procedure.
+If you are taking one of the direct oral anticoagulants (dabigatran, rivaroxaban, apixaban or edoxaban) then you will need to take these as instructed for at least 3 to 4 weeks before the cardioversion.
+It is very important that you do not miss any doses of your anticoagulant as your risk of stroke will be increased and your procedure will need to be delayed.